ThaFireDragonOfDeath/uhashtools/res/developer_documentation/source_files_overview.md

 # taskbar_icon_pb.[ch]
 Representation of the taskbar icon progress bar as UI element.
-This unit follows the same scheme as the main window UI elements.
+This unit follows the same scheme as the other main window UI elements.

 # taskbarlist_com_api.[ch]
 This unit is an abstraction over the COM API of the taskbar list